 Head-to-Head Chicken & Salmon Wet Food: Open Farm vs Orijen

-Open Farm’s chicken and salmon wet food is human-grade, putting it a touch ahead of Orijen almost immediately.
-It’s also chock full of tasty ingredients other than the chicken and salmon, everything from lentils to chicory root.
+Both brands offer wet food containing chicken and salmon, though one is geared towards kittens while the other is for cats of all ages.
+Open Farm’s chicken and salmon wet food is human-grade, putting it ahead of Orijen almost immediately.
+It’s also full of tasty ingredients besides chicken and salmon, including lentils and chicory root.
 It gives your cat a guaranteed 8% minimum of crude protein, 6% crude fat, and 138 calories a pouch.

 Orijen’s version is made almost entirely of meat, meat products, and bone broth (other than a bit of egg) but has plenty of added vitamins to meet your kitten’s nutritional needs.
 It provides your kitty with more crude protein than Open Farm with 12%, but about the same amount of crude fat with 7%.
-It also only has 100 calories a can (though a can contains about 2.5 oz less food than the Open Farm wet food).
+It also only has 100 calories a can (though it contains about 2.5 oz less food than the Open Farm wet food).

 Our Verdict: